covrig/homeassistant-trackermap/README.md

 * Create an applet in IFTTT to transfer the data from HASS to Google Sheets.
 <br>**this** (trigger) should be Webhooks with the event name **LatLong**
 <br> **that** (action service) should be Google Sheets, with the action "Add row to spreadsheet"; you can choose your own spreadsheet name and drive folder path (remember both), however the **formatted row** should be `{{OccurredAt}} ||| {{Value1}} |||{{Value2}} ||| {{Value3}}`
 * Create a new automation in HASS (when the state of your tracked device changes send data to Google sheets via IFTTT).
-You can enrich the automation as you wish.
+You can enrich the automation as you wish (e.g. don't send data over the night).
 ```yaml
  - alias: Store Location GoogleDrive
    trigger: